 Kibble was the first type of commercial dog food ever produced, and it was produced for convenience.

-While the original ‘kibbles’ are unrecognizable to what we see today, the core concept has remained - to provide complete nutrition, including meat, carbs and essential vitamins and minerals in an affordable and easy-to-feed format.
+While the original ‘kibbles’ are unrecognizable from what we see today, the core concept has remained - to provide complete nutrition, including meat, carbs and essential vitamins and minerals in an affordable and easy-to-feed format.

 A kibble diet is no longer intended to just feed dogs but to nourish them and help them lead long, healthy lives.
 Awareness of canine nutrition and the demand for higher-quality diets have produced convenient, complete kibbles that can provide a full spectrum of nutrients.